v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorController.md

     G --> I
 ```

-This flowchart illustrates the structure of the ErrorController class in Spring MVC, containing two methods handling different error paths.
-The class is marked as a controller with the @Controller annotation and sets the root path to "/error".
-The error404() method handles "/404" path requests, while error500() processes "/500" path requests, both returning the "error" view name.
-The diagram clearly presents the annotation relationships between classes and methods, as well as the return value flow, conforming to the typical design pattern of Spring MVC controllers.
+This flowchart illustrates the structure of the ErrorController class in Spring MVC, which contains two methods handling different error paths.
+The class is marked as a controller with the @Controller annotation and has its root path set to "/error".
+The error404() method handles requests to the "/404" path, while error500() processes the "/500" path, both returning the view name "error".
+The diagram clearly presents the annotation relationships between the class and methods, as well as the return value flow, conforming to the typical design pattern of a Spring MVC controller.

 ### Field List